ondrej-diepolt/personal-budget-tracker/README.md

 via JSON / CSV export and import.
 Data is stored locally in the browser, separately for each month.

-## Goal

-Build a self-contained client-side budgeting tool that needs no backend: all state lives in the browser, all computation happens on the client, and the user can persist, transfer and restore their data without any server round-trip.

 ## Tech stack

 - **React 19 + Vite** — component architecture, dev server and production build